lebao3105/wallchange/README.md

 An automated tool to set your desktop background, now has a specific version for Linux!

 ## Running
 > Warning: This version is not ready for production yet.
-It may not work for all desktops, even with the current main branch (wxPython interface).
+It may not work for all desktop environments, even with the current main branch (wxPython interface).

 This project requires Python 3.8+ with pip installed.
 For cross-platform version, please check for the main branch.
 The entire project, is not tested on macOS yet.